Peng-Protocol/Dexhune-SS/README.md

 **D. Progressive Fees**:

 Fees are billed once with no funding or maintainence fees.
 Entry fees are billed based on leverage used, with a maximum of 99% fees at 100x leverage and minimum of 1% at 2x.
-Fees are paid to liquidity providers of the opposing side; longs pay fees to USD or [TOKEN-0] LPs, while shorts pay fees to [TOKEN-1] LPs.
+Fees are paid to liquidity providers of the opposing side; longs pay fees to USD or [TOKEN-1] LPs, while shorts pay fees to [TOKEN-0] LPs.

 **E. Cross Pairing and Cross Margin**:

 Shock Space allows cross paired listings between any (2) tokens while also providing a comprehensive cross margin experience on cross pairings.

 **F. Asset Types**
-Tokens on Polygon POS are directly listed, creating markets that respond to demand and arbitrage.
+Tokens on the EVM are directly listed, creating markets that respond to demand and arbitrage.

 **G. Micro-positions**
 Positions can be opened with as little as $1e-6 or lower!"